Onyinyechi2/Covid-19-case-analysis-/README.md

 Observations from the  COVID-19 Case analysis.

-1. Case Growth: Confirmed cases show a high increase from February to March, both globally and inNigeria.
+1.Case Growth: Confirmed cases show a high increase from February to March, both globally and inNigeria.

-2. Death Rates: Death cases are low relative to confirmed cases in Nigeria, the highest death case in a day is 1.This shows a relatively low fatality rate, which could be as a result of underreporting or it could be the actual representation.
+2.Death Rates: Death cases are low relative to confirmed cases in Nigeria, the highest death case in a day is 1.This shows a relatively low fatality rate, which could be as a result of underreporting or it could be the actual representation.

-3. Global Comparison: Nigeria’s cases represent a small percentage of global cases but closely follow global trends, we can see that in the similar increase of cases by the months, both locally and globally.
+3.Global Comparison: Nigeria’s cases represent a small percentage of global cases but closely follow global trends, we can see that in the similar increase of cases by the months, both locally and globally.

 4.Totality:
 Total number of confirmed cases globally: